SyncfusionExamples/html_to_pdf_conversion/README.md

 # HTML to PDF Conversion using C#
 The Syncfusion [HTML to PDF converter](https://www.syncfusion.com/document-processing/pdf-framework/net/html-to-pdf) is a .NET library for converting webpages, SVG, MHTML, and HTML to PDF using C#.
 It is reliable and accurate.
 Also, the result preserves all graphics, images, text, fonts, and the layout of the original HTML document or webpage.
-This repository contains examples of HTML to PDF conversion features in C#.
+This repository contains the examples of HTML to PDF conversion features in C#.

 Sample Name | Description
 --- | ---